IanChar/ai3202/Assignment2/README.md

 find a path with the least obstacles (in terms of line of sight).
 This turned out to not always be the most efficient path.
 However, it was more efficient for world 2.

+### Heuristic function
+My function will first try to make as many diagonal moves from a spot as possible.
+If no more diagonal moves can be made it will go horizontally or vertically to the goal.
+Each diagonal move adds 3 points, each horizontal or vertical move adds 2 points, mountains add 2 points, and walls add 7 points.

 ### Results
 Results of my heuristic are shown below.
 In order to view correctly view original